Strike four: Facebook misses election misinfo in Brazil ads

 Brazil's national elections will be held on Oct.
 2 amid high tensions and disinformation threatening to discredit the electoral process.
 Facebook is the most popular social media platform in the country.
 In a statement, Meta said it has “ prepared extensively for the 2022 election in Brazil.”

-“We’ve launched tools that promote reliable information and label election-related posts, established a direct channel for the Superior Electoral Court to send us potentially-harmful content for review, and continue closely collaborating with Brazilian authorities and researchers,” the company said.
+“We’ve launched tools that promote reliable information and label election-related posts, established a direct channel for the Superior Electoral Court (Brazil's electoral authority) to send us potentially-harmful content for review, and continue closely collaborating with Brazilian authorities and researchers,” the company said.

-In 2020 Facebook began requiring advertisers who wish to run ads about elections or politics to complete an authorization process and include “Paid for by” disclaimers on these ads, similar to what it does in the U.S. The increased safeguards follow the 2016 U.S. presidential elections, when Russia used rubles to pay for political ads designed to stoke divisions and unrest among Americans.
+In 2020 Facebook began requiring advertisers who wish to run ads about elections or politics to complete an authorization process and include “paid for by” disclaimers on them, similar to what it does in the U.S. The increased safeguards follow the 2016 U.S. presidential elections, when Russia used rubles to pay for political ads designed to stoke divisions and unrest among Americans.

 Global Witness said it broke these rules when it submitted the test ads (which were approved for publication but were never actually published).
 The group placed the ads from outside Brazil, from Nairobi and London, which should have raised red flags.